Laura Ingraham Says Immigration Is Ruining America

 Fox News host Laura Ingraham had some choice words about immigration this week.
-According to The Week, the Conservative show host took issue with several comments made by Alexandria Ocasio-Cortez, the Democratic Socialist who won New York’s 14th district earlier this year.
+According to The Week, the conservative show host took issue with several comments made by Alexandria Ocasio-Cortez, the Democratic Socialist who won New York’s 14th district earlier this year.
 Ocasio-Cortez was interviewed on the popular podcast Pod Save America when she addressed the “hey-day” of the American moderate, and how older Democrats are different from the younger generations, who see themselves as more progressive.
-After scoffing at Ocasio-Cortez’ remarks and saying that she couldn’t know all of America from her “loft in Queens,” Ingraham went on to wax poetic about America.
+After scoffing at Ocasio-Cortez’s remarks and saying that she couldn’t know all of America from her “loft in Queens,” Ingraham went on to wax poetic about America.

 “In some parts of the country, it does seem like the America that we know and love doesn’t exist anymore.
 Massive demographic changes have been foisted upon the American people.
 And they’re changes that none of us ever voted for and most of us don’t like.”

 She added that these changes are mostly due to “illegal and sometimes legal immigration” which “progressives love.”

-She added that while the old guard of Democrats wanted borders and common-sense immigration policy, the new “activists” believe that immigration is a “civil rights violation.”
+She added that while the old guard of Democrats wanted borders and commonsense immigration policy, the new “activists” believe that immigration is a “civil rights violation.”
 She said that Ocasio-Cortez and her ilk want to do away with immigration, eventually “diluting and overwhelming your vote with the votes of others.”
 She called for the border wall to be built and immigration loopholes closed to prevent immigrants from committing crimes.

 I'm no fan of @IngrahamAngle's racism but when she says immigrants have destroyed the America we loved, she's not 100% wrong pic.twitter.com/UWbbzcdDFx